Game of Life - Animation in Excel

 - A live cell with 2 or 3 neighbors lives on

-This single formula expresses the core logic:
+This single formula expresses the core logic to calculate the next generation in step 4:

 =LET(s,state,n,neighbors, IF(s=0, IF(n=3,1,0), IF(OR(n=2,n=3),1,0) ))